demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-CVE_Enrichment_-_Generic_v2_README.md

-This playbook performs CVE Enrichment using the following integrations:
+This playbook performs CVE enrichment using the following integrations:
 - VulnDB
 - CVE Search
 - IBM X-Force Exchange